 Assistive devices may include rocker knives, utensils with large handles, and, particularly if the tremor is severe, button hooks, Velcro fasteners (instead of buttons or shoe laces), zipper pulls, straws, and shoe horns.

-Eliminating or minimizing the trigger may lessen the tremor.
+Eliminating or minimizing the trigger may lessen physiologic tremor.
 For example, avoiding caffeine, getting enough sleep, and minimizing stress may help.

 If many daily activities (such as using utensils and drinking from a glass at mealtime) become difficult or if the person's work requires steady hands, drug therapy may help.